fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 The platter was huge; Sam picked meat from the bones while I fed slithers to Conway on my lap.
 We asked for the bill and they brought us another beer – the first time in all our travels that the universal sign for the bill (that hand gesture where you pretend to scribble on your hand) has been misinterpreted.

+{% figure mali-losinj-23.jpg landscape %}
+Paul with beer and our meet platter at Buffet Trojka
+{% endfigure %}

 At the beach bar the locals gathered for Croatia’s opening game of the World Cup; Croatia vs Nigeria.
 We considered joining them to partake in the party atmosphere.
 In their red and white checked sports jerseys they chanted raucously, the Croatian football anthem played loudly and one madman ran around with a canister of red smoke.
 Perhaps too noisy for a sleepy baby, we retreated to the sea – where the water was calm and earth’s shadow was rising.

+{% figure mali-losinj-24.jpg landscape %}
+Croatian football fans waiting for the game to begin
+{% endfigure %}

+{% figure mali-losinj-45.jpg portrait %}
+Samantha and Conway relaxing by the sea
+{% endfigure %}

 ---